LaurentRDC/scikit-ued/docs/installation.rst

 Testing
 =======

+Testing requires `pytest`.
 If you want to check that all the tests are running correctly with your Python configuration, type::

-    python setup.py test

-This will only work if you have downloaded a copy of the source code.
+    python -m pytest --pyargs skued